richgumy/black_sensor/pcb-firmware/pcb_mux/README.md

 |       N/A      |     SPI_CLK     |   MUX_CLK  |      IO19     |
 |       N/A      |       3V3       |     VCC    |      3V3      |

+*Upload to an ESP32 microcontroller using ESP-IDF or similar*

 ## Command set
 To change the state of the PCB MUX circuit it must receive certain characters over serial UART.